Lee Gi-kwang: 2009–2016: Debut with Beast and solo activities

 Gi-kwang, together with IU, were selected to be new MCs of Inkigayo in replacement of CNBlue's Jung Yonghwa from March 20, 2011.
 The two were paired with the existing MCs, 2AM's Jo Kwon, and f(x)'s Sulli.
 He was also chosen as the leading man in A Pink's music video, "I Don't Know" Sunny Hill's music video for "Midnight Circus".
 In July, Gi-kwang was featured on Brave Brothers' song "Break Up" alongside Electroboyz, as a part of Brave Brother's sixth project album on July 12, 2011.

 Also in 2011, Gi-kwang was cast in the romantic comedy drama My Princess starring Song Seung-hun and Kim Tae-hee; and played Lee Ji-ah's patrol partner in the drama Me Too, Flower!.
 Gi-kwang won the Best New Actor award at the SBS Drama Awards for his performance in My Princess.

 On February 8, 2012 Gi-kwang appeared in Ailee's debut music video, "Heaven".
 Gi-kwang also hosted SBS K-Pop Super Concert in America on November 10 alongside Tiffany Hwang and Jung Yong-hwa and Melon Music Awards with Infinite's Woohyun, Moon Hee-jun, and Danny Ahn.

 In 2013, Gi-kwang had a role as a terminally ill patient with leukemia on KBS Drama Special My Friend is Still Alive.
 In 2014, he starred in the mobile drama 20's (Twenty Years Old).

 In 2015, Gi-kwang was cast in SBS's drama Mrs. Cop as the youngest detective on the team.
 He next starred as the younger version of Kang Ji-hwan's character in the 2016 MBC drama Monster, and the web drama Momin's Room.

 2017–present: Return to solo music career

 In September 2017, Gi-kwang returned as a soloist with his first mini album One.
 The lead single was a future R&B single titled "What You Like".
 Gi-kwang reportedly participated in 6 out of 8 tracks on the album.
 He held his first solo concert Lee Gikwang Mini Live 2018 One in January 2018.

 Also in 2017, Gi-kwang was cast in tvN's science fiction drama Circle.
 In 2018, Gi-kwang was cast in KBS' horror romance drama Lovely Horribly.

 On April 18, 2019, Gi-kwang began his mandatory military service as a conscripted police officer.
 He was discharged on November 18, 2020.

-In 2022, Lee became a DJ on Gikwang's Song Plaza, which began in March and will end his duties as a DJ on April 16, 2023.
+In 2022, Lee became a DJ on Gikwang's Song Plaza, which began in March and he ended his duties as a DJ on April 16, 2023.